supersurviveur/typst-math/README.md

 # TODO

-- [ ] Refactor code, README and add tests
+- Refactor README
-- [ ] Installing fonts seems to work only on windows, recreate a clean font installation system
+- Installing fonts seems to work only on windows, recreate a clean font installation system
-- [ ] Add more features :
+- Add more features :
-  - [ ] Snippets
+  - Snippets
-  - [ ] Commands
+  - Commands
-  - [ ] Keywords
+  - Keywords
-- [ ] Better rendering :
-  - [ ] Better subscripts and superscripts
-  - [ ] Move from a lot of regex to a semantic like parsing
+  - Symbols